darklang/docs/docs/building-blocks.md

 - Bools (`true` and `false`)
 - `null`

-Each of these expressions evaluates to its contents as you might expect. `42` evaluates to the Int value `42`.
-Note that numbers in Dark don't have infinite precision.
-The expression `9999999999999999` evaluates to the Int value `10000000000000000`, as it does in Javascript.
+Each of these expressions evaluates to its contents as you might expect.
+For example, `42` evaluates to the Int value `42`.

-**TODO: Change this because `9999999999999999` behaves differently on frontend and backend!**

 ### Lists
 A List expression in Dark is a comma-separated list of sub-expressions within square brackets `[]`.